INTRODUCTION TO THE PROJECT

-In addition to discussions with my collaborators, planning meetings were held with people helping with flotation surfaces, educational aspects, town connections, and general organizing.
+In addition to discussions with my collaborators, initial meetings were held with a flotation expert, an engineer, an educator, Barretown officials, and past supporters.
 In the areas unfamiliar to me but crucial to the permission and ultimate success of the piece, I enlisted a pro bono team of experts in the fields of law, insurance, and corporations.
 They guided me (and will continue to be available for the life of the project) through the tangle of rules and regulations.

 While awaiting permission, I tested a 12×24’ prototype floating stage on a neighbor’s pond, inviting twelve dancers to spend a few hours discovering what kind of movements were successful on this surface that moved with them in unfamiliar ways.
 As we experimented, we spoke of water – how we originate from water, are made up of water/fluids, how strong a force it is for both sustenance and destruction, and all the feelings that arise around and in water.

 At the end of August, we spent a day on the quarry testing sound, lights, color, set elements and perspective.
 After all this time, to finally be in this quarry, on the water, surrounded by stone, feeling this project that had been such a strong, pulling force, becoming a reality was profoundly moving.